Chapter 4167-2 Refusal to Work

 (A) Any public employee or public employee representative who believes that a violation of an Ohio employment risk reduction standard exists that threatens physical harm may request an inspection by giving written, dated notice to the superintendent of the violation.

-(1) The notice shall set forth with reasonable particularity the grounds for the notice, and shall be signed by the public employee or public employee representative.
-The names of the public employee making the notice or any employees referred to in the notice shall not appear in the copy provided to the public employer and shall be kept confidential.
+(1) The notice shall set forth with reasonable particularity the grounds for the complaint, and shall be signed by the public employee or public employee representative.
+The names of the public employee making the complaint or any employees referred to in the complaint shall not appear in the notice sent to the public employer and shall be kept confidential.

 (2) The notice shall include: